Your Guide to Osteoporosis

 - caffeine intake, including drinking more than three cups of coffee per day

 The main complications of osteoporosis are broken bones and fractures.
-These can occur from even just a minor fall.
+These

 Other individuals who experience a hip fracture may lose independence, with around 40% of people unable to walk independently.